Wednesday, July 7, 2010

 Spain's Moorish Heritage

 Today was dedicated almost entirely to the Alhambra in Granada.
 The large palace along with separate prince's quarters and sprawling gardens sit atop a large hill/mountain overlooking the rest of Granada.
-Here we were to study the sequence of spaces in both the gardens and main palace.
+Here we were to study the sequence of spaces in both the gardens an

 The gardens were fairly formally laid out with axes and several different kinds of hedges, trees, etc. to divide up the space, creating room-like spaces within the garden.